Schinzel/basic-utils/README.md

 ## Release Candidate: 1.17
 - MapBuilder removed.
 Use Guava ImmutableMap.Builder instead.
+- Substring
+    - Moved to its own package
+    - Now supports finding a certain index of a delimiter
+    - Clearer method names
 ## 1.16
 - StateBuilder handles null values without throwing errors.
 - State has a public getStr